getreu/pandoc-notetaking/doc/source/Note taking with Pandoc--Organize your notes with your favorite editor and markup-language.md

 Markup languages like _Markdown_, _ReStructuredText_, _asciidoc_, _textile_,
 _txt2tags_ or _mediawiki_ are perfectly suited for fast note taking.
-Type your notes with your favorite editor, using your favorite markup language[^1] and view them with _Chromium_, _Chrome_ or _Firefox_[^2].
+Type your notes with your favorite editor, chose your favorite markup language[^1] and view them with _Chromium_, _Chrome_ or _Firefox_[^2].

 All you need is this `pandoc-note` script, the [Pandoc](http://pandoc.org)